 - Siblings and other people you live with should do the following for 10 days after their last exposure to the person with COVID-19 symptoms: - self-monitor for symptoms.
-They should self-isolate immediately if they develop any symptom of COVID-19 and seek testing if eligible - wear a well-fitted mask in all public settings (including school and child care) - avoid non-essential activities where they need to take off their mask (for example, playing a wind instrument in music class or removing their mask for sports, dining out) - avoid non-essential visits to anyone who is immunocompromised or who may be at higher risk of illness (for example, seniors) - avoid non-essential visits to highest risk settings such as hospitals and long-term care homes
+They should self-isolate immediately if they develop any symptom of COVID-19 and seek testing if eligible - wear a well-fitted mask in all public settings (including school and child care) - avoid non-essential activities where they need to take off their mask (for example, playing a wind instrument in music class or removing their mask for sports; dining out) - avoid non-essential visits to anyone who is immunocompromised or who may be at higher risk of illness (for example, seniors) - avoid non-essential visits to highest risk settings such as hospitals and long-term care homes

-Regardless of negative COVID-19 test results, these measures can be an added layer of prevention against the spread of COVID-19 and other respiratory viruses circulating in the community.
+Note: Regardless of any COVID-19 test results, these measures can be an added layer of prevention against the spread of COVID-19 and other respiratory viruses circulating in the community.

-• You do not need to review the remaining questions in this tool today.
+You do not need to review the remaining questions in this tool today.
 Retake the screening tool each day before attending school or child care.

-- つ Do vou have any / of thaca symptoms?
+2. Do you have any of these symptoms?